friendlyrobotnyc/Droidcon2017NYC/apollo_graphql_talk/apollo_graphql.md

 ---

-#Apollo Reduces setup to work with a backend
+#Apollo Reduces Setup to Work with a Backend

 | Data Modeling | Networking | Storage | Transform |
 | --- | --- | --- | --- |